 The same day I received her package, I tagged the items, and took the train to downtown Boston.
 Ironically, it started to snow that same day, and by the time I got to Boston (that evening), it was bitter cold with snow barreling down.
 I found about ten homeless people in the span of an hour or so and handed out the soft creations.
 They were so thankful and couldn't believe it!
 Some of the homeless were sleeping outside, so I put a homemade hat next to where they were sleeping.
 Hopefully they woke up to a nice surprise!

 Thanks for involving me in this awesome initiative, Michele!
 I felt proud to be part of this campaign and know how much these people really appreciated your handmade, cozy, winter gear!
 We need more people like you in this world.
 XOXO you rock! ~Amanda

 And my friend Kathy in Chicago was among the first to respond:

 When Michele posted about the Cozy Campaign I was so thrilled to be a part of it!
 I knew that I would be taking some of the hats and scarves to a local abused women's shelter, but I wanted to also take some to The Pacific Garden Mission.

 My husband has been telling me about this mission for years because it is close to his work.
 My husband was happy to be able to share some warmth with the people who need it most.
 We both were so very happy to see that a gentleman was already starting to take a hat before he was even finished putting them around.

 It made us very happy to be able to help so many that day.
 Michele is a angel for working so hard to make this project so special ❤

-THANK YOU TO EVERYONE WHO HELPED MAKE THIS HAPPEN!!!
+THANK YOU AGAIN TO EVERYONE WHO HELPED MAKE THIS HAPPEN!!!
 We plan to do it again every winter, as long as we can.
-You can get involved here.
+You can get involved here. or make a donation specifically to this program here.
 See where you can have an impact in your own community.
 It could change a life.